rwg/golang-dl/README.md

 ## Changes from upstream

+- The default installation path for downloaded Go toolchains is now `~/go/sdk`.
-- The wrapper programs now support a `GOLANG_DL_SDK_ROOT` environment variable, which overrides the hard-coded `~/sdk` path where Go toolchains are installed by default.
+- The wrapper programs now support a `GOLANG_DL_SDK_ROOT` environment variable, which overrides the hard-coded `~/go/sdk` path where Go toolchains are installed by default.
 (Note that this is not a Go environment variable, so `go env` cannot be used to change it.)
 - Exit statuses from `go` commands that the wrapper programs run are now used as the wrapper programs' exit statuses.
 (The upstream version only used exit statuses 0 and 1.)